threedworld-mit/tdw/Documentation/lessons/obi/obi.md

 In this minimal example, notice that `c.communicate()` is called twice.
 This is because `Obi` requires 2 `communicate()` frames to initialize.
 On the first frame, it requests output data to determine which objects, robots, etc. are in the scene and on the second frame it obi-ifies everything that it found.

 This controller doesn't actually change behavior in the scene.
-It merely sets enables everything--in this case the `rh10` model and the scene floor--for interactions with Obi actors.
+It merely enables everything--in this case the `rh10` model and the scene floor--for interactions with Obi actors.

 ## Core concepts of Obi